syncfusion-content/xamarin-docs/Xamarin/SfListView/Working-with-SfListView.md

 ### ItemHolding event

-The [ItemHolding](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~ItemHolding_EV.html) event will be triggered whenever long pressing the item.
-The [ItemHoldingEventArgs](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.ItemHoldingEventArgs.html) has the following members providing information for the `ItemHolding` event:
+The [ItemHolding](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~ItemHolding_EV.html) event will be triggered whenever you have long pressed on the item.
+[ItemHoldingEventArgs](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.ItemHoldingEventArgs.html) has the following members which provides the information for `ItemHolding` event.

  * ItemType: It gets the type of the long pressed item.
  * ItemData: The underlying data associated with the holding item as its arguments.